About meEverything you ever wanted to know about Lisa G Photography but were afraid to ask.

 From that moment onward, I was 100%, hooked on photography.
 It turned out I was quite good at it, especially after I joined and threw myself headlong into attending as many events and workshops as I could.
 With my husband’s insistence and a healthy urging from family and friends, I took my first tentative steps into the world of professional photography, working with a portable studio kit that fit into the boot of my tiny Ford Ka.
 A bigger camera and then a bigger car followed (the former costing more than the latter) as I took on more and more jobs and grew in confidence.

-Since then our lives have taken a major turn for the amazing.
-We spend our days meeting with incredible clients, planning fantastic photoshoots and then editing the pictures that we took.
+I spend my days meeting with incredible clients, planning fantastic photoshoots and then editing the pictures that I took.
 My favourite part, though?
 The reactions of my clients when they get their photographs.
-Knowing that I helped them preserve a moment in time -- for the rest of their lives and for future generations -- is a feeling that will never, ever get old.
+Knowing that I helped them preserve a moment in time — for the rest of their lives and for future generations — is a feeling that will never, ever get old.

 Children’s photography is my absolute favourite thing.
-I’m never than when shooting child portraits, either in the Oldham studio or out on location, and I am working hard on taking a fine art direction with my work, creating fantasy and composite works of art for my young clients.
+I’m never happier than when shooting child portraits, either indoors or out on location, and I am working hard on taking a fine art direction with my work, creating fantasy and composite works of art for my young clients.

-I hope that after looking at this website you will decide you would like to work with us at Studio G and we can get on with creating some everlasting memories for you.”
+I hope that after looking at this website you will decide you would like to work with me and we can get on with creating some everlasting memories for you.

 The values we agreed on when we first set Studio G Photography up, and which I still try to adhere to every day.